 There comes a time when a loved one becomes uncomfortable with living alone due to the possibilities of falling, getting sick, safety issues, forgetting to take medications, loneliness, poor nutrition, or difficulty taking care of household responsibilities.
 It is important to recognize these signs early and work with your loved one to determine the appropriate senior living situation.

 There is a broad array of senior housing options available to seniors from staying in your own home to specialized facilities that provide round-the-clock nursing care.
 To begin planning for a new living situation one must first be aware of the different options available and to learn which type will best suit your needs.
 Below we have provided information on each senior option.

 After your initial contact with Carewatchers, one of our senior advisors will need a medical report, financial care budget and what the social/cultural needs are depending on the senior care option.
 The medical report is needed to inform the provider of the level of care that will be required.
 The financial information of your care budget informs us if you will pay privately, if you have long-term care insurance or if you will need to apply for Medicaid.
 You'll be asked to select the city which is most convenient for you and your loved ones.

 Once you have chosen your desired location, with your permission your information is sent to our three specialized senior housing facilities.
 After their review, appointments to tour the facilities are arranged.
 If you prefer, we can provide you with the information of these three providers for you to follow up with.
 Once you've selected a facility, a medical assessment will be done to determine the level of care and cost of that care.

 Hospice care is more than a place of care, hospice is a unique kind of care for people with advanced illnesses.
-Hospice care is a specialized care that accepts dying as the final natural stage of life, neither to speed up the dying process nor postpone it.
+Hospice care is a specialized care that accepts dying as the final stage of life.
+Use our hospice care facility placement and referral agency to find hospice care facilities.